HIGHLIGHTS OF POLAND ESCORTED TOUR

 DAY 10 Monday GDANSK – GDYNIA SOPOT – OLIWA – WARSAW

-After breakfast we drive to Gdynia, youngest of the tri-city complex, which also includes Sopot the famous and fashionable seaside resort.
+After breakfast we drive to Gdynia, youngest of the tri-city complex along the Baltic Sea shore, which also includes Sopot, the famous and fashionable seaside resort.
 Here you can still see the oldest and longest wooden pier in Europe.
 We will also visit Oliwa Cathedral famous for one-of-a-kind pipe organ, to enjoy a concert.
 Lunch will be served at a local restaurant.
 In the afternoon we drive for Warsaw.
 A farewell dinner will be served at local restaurant in Warsaw this evening.
 B.L.D.

 DAY 11 Tuesday WARSAW